leanix/leanix-reporting/AI_AGENT_GUIDE.md

 The optional field `fixedFactSheetType` specifies that only fact sheets of one type are returned.
 The names refer to entries in the GraphQL enum `FactSheetType`.
 For each of them there is an GraphQL interface with the same name.

 `attributes` defines which fields of the fact sheet should be returned.
 They refer to fields on the underlying GraphQL Object.
 Think of them as parts of a GraphQL query.
 E.g. since `Application.lifecycle` is an object, you can not access it directly.
-You have to specify the fields that you want: `lifecycle { asString phases: { phase startDate } }`.
+You have to specify the fields that you want, e.g., `lifecycle { asString phases: { phase startDate } }`.

 A loading spinner is automatically displayed when the facets fetch data.